igemsoftware2020/Concordia_Montreal/README.md

-# iGEM2020 - Astroyeast
+# iGEM2020 - AstroBio
-A web app that determines genes regulation in micro-gravity
+A web app that determines genes expression changes in microgravity

 ---------------------------------------------------------------------------------------------------------------------------------------